About the NETM

 What kinds of skills will I be able to learn in the NETM?

-Unlike a traditional qualification structure which is centred on a or trade (e.g. law or carpentry), it is expected that micro-credentials developed by the NETM will be focused on a single discipline or skill set which could be applied across multiple professions (e.g. robotics).
+Unlike a formal qualification which is typically centred on a profession or trade (e.g. law or carpentry), it is expected that micro-credentials developed by the NETM will be focused on a single discipline or skill set which could be applied across multiple professions (e.g. robotics).
 The initial programme of NETM micro-credentials will be focussed on skills in priority industries for the Western Parkland City, including advanced manufacturing, transport and logistics, aerospace and defence, and agribusiness.
 Details on upcoming NETM micro-credentials on offer will be provided in the course catalogue (COMING SOON).

 How much do NETM micro-credentials cost?

 The initial programme of the NETM is funded by the NSW Government.
 This means NETM micro-credentials will be free of charge for learners and their employers in the early stages of the pilot program.
 Over the longer term, a sustainable funding model will be developed to ensure the NETM delivers micro-credentials in a cost-effective and sustainable manner.

 How are micro-credentials delivered?